samranation/adyen-mirakl/README.md

 ## Building for production

-To optimize the adyenMiraklConnector application for production, run:
+To optimize the AdyenMiraklConnector application for production, run:

     ./gradlew -Pprod clean bootRepackage